American dagger moth

 Description

 Dagger Moths (genus Acronicta) is a large genus with about 150 species worldwide, more than 73 species in North America north of Mexico.
 At least 28 species have been reported in Minnesota.
 The common name refers to a black, dagger-like dash on the forewings of many of the species.
-Most are gray with darker gray markings, and are difficult to identify.
+Most adults are gray with darker gray markings, and they are difficult to identify.

 American dagger moth is the largest dagger moth in eastern United States.
 The adult is 11 16 to 1½ (27 to 38 mm) long and has a wingspan of 2 to 2 9 16 (50 to 65 mm).
 It is found in deciduous woodlands and forests across the United States and southern Canada.
 It is common and sometimes abundant east of the Great Plains, common in Minnesota.